jamesg31/Password-System/README.md

 ## Downloading / Installing:
 You can either download Password System through Github directly at https://github.com/jamesg31/Password-System or using `python -m pip install password-system`

-Then import using `import passsys`
+Then import using `import password_system as passsys`

 ## Setup: